johncarl81/transfuse/documentation.md

 Transfuse resolves these issues in a number of different ways.
 First, Transfuse changes the model of Android components into POJOs, allowing users to develop components the way they want.
 There is no need to keep extending Activity, Service, etc. in order to implement the corresponding component.
 Now, all that is necessary is to annotate the component classes to register them in the Android application.
 This registration action tells Transfuse to add the component to the Android Manifest, essentially eliminating manual editing and management of the Manifest.

-Transfuse also offers a compile time DI framework based on JSR-330.
+Transfuse also offers a compile time Dependency Injection (DI) framework based on [JSR-330][1].
 This is the same standard implemented by the leading DI frameworks Guice, Spring, Seam, etc. DI allows the elimination of boilerplate plumbing code in the application, and also encourages well-formed application architecture.
 However, Transfuse implements DI differently than the previously mentioned frameworks, in that it performs all analysis and code generation during compile time.
 This reduces the critical startup time of an application, especially any lag based on runtime startup of Transfuse.

 It is Transfuse's mission to make Android a better API using performance sensitive techniques.